Harvard Law School: Founding

 The Royall family's coat of arms, which shows three stacked wheat sheaves on a blue background, was adopted as part of the law school's arms in 1936, topped with the university's motto (Veritas, Latin for 'truth').
 Until the school began investigating its connections with slavery in the 2010s, most alumni and faculty at the time were unaware of the origins of the arms.
 In March 2016, following requests by students, the school decided to remove the emblem because of its association with slavery.
 In November 2019, Harvard announced that a working group had been tasked to develop a new emblem.
 In August 2021, the new Harvard Law School emblem was introduced.

 Royall's Medford estate, the Isaac Royall House, is now a museum which features the only remaining slave quarters in the northeast United States.
-In 2019, the government of Antigua and Barbuda requested reparations from Harvard Law School on the ground that it benefitted from Royall's enslavement of people in the country.
+In 2019, the government of Antigua and Barbuda requested reparations from Harvard Law School on the grounds that it benefitted from Royall's enslavement of people in the country.

-Growth and the Langdell curriculum
+Growth

 By 1827, the school, with one faculty member, was struggling.
 Nathan Dane, a prominent alumnus of the college, then endowed the Dane Professorship of Law, insisting that it be given to then Supreme Court Justice Joseph Story.
 For a while, the school was called "Dane Law School."
 In 1829, John H. Ashmun, son of Eli Porter Ashmun and brother of George Ashmun, accepted a professorship and closed his Northampton Law School, with many of his students following him to Harvard.
 Story's belief in the need for an elite law school based on merit and dedicated to public service helped build the school's reputation at the time, although the contours of these beliefs have not been consistent throughout its history.
 Enrollment remained low through the 19th century as university legal education was considered to be of little added benefit to apprenticeships in legal practice.
-After first trying lowered admissions standards, in 1848 HLS eliminated admissions requirements entirely.
+After first trying lowered admissions standards, in 1848 HLS eliminated admissions requirements.
 In 1869, HLS also eliminated examination requirements.

 In the 1870s, under Dean Christopher Columbus Langdell, HLS introduced what has become the standard first-year curriculum for American law schools – including classes in contracts, property, torts, criminal law, and civil procedure.
 At Harvard, Langdell also developed the case method of teaching law, now the dominant pedagogical model at U.S. law schools.
 Langdell's notion that law could be studied as a "science" gave university legal education a reason for being distinct from vocational preparation.
 Critics at first defended the old lecture method because it was faster and cheaper and made fewer demands on faculty and students.
 Advocates said the case method had a sounder theoretical basis in scientific research and the inductive method.
 Langdell's graduates became leading professors at other law schools where they introduced the case method.
 The method was facilitated by casebooks.
 From its founding in 1900, the Association of American Law Schools promoted the case method in law schools that sought accreditation.